ionic-team/capacitor-site/pages/docs/v3/core-apis/data-types.md

 #### Arrays

-Since accessing an array typically requires typing the whole collection, it is important to consider if it contains a single type or might be heterogenous.
+Since accessing an array typically requires typing the whole collection, it is important to consider if it contains a single type or might be heterogeneous.

 ```swift
 if let values = call.getArray("bar") {